Come and be part of a global voice for wild plants and fungi

 The Arctic alpine plant was last seen on cliff edges in the Eryri (Snowdonia) region in 1962.
 Now plants that have direct lineage to these specimens are blooming once again, close to where they were last recorded.Read more here.

-These species have been chosen because they are facing the greatest threat of extinction, and are of particular importance to Wales.
+Our work is just one part of the wider Natur am Byth! programme.
+The 67 target species were chosen as a result of culmination of a major piece of work to establish those that are facing the greatest threat of extinction, and are of particular importance to Wales.
 This was informed by the Environment (Wales) Act section 7 list, and through consultation with natural heritage experts across Wales and the UK.

 Image: Survey work in Eryri © Lizzie Wilberforce – Plantlife